OVERVIEW

 Guilamo.
 Daly.
 2016.
 “Gagá Pa’l Pueblo: A Critical Afro Dominican Celebration in New York City.”
 Africology: The Journal of Pan African Studies.
 9(10).
 31-44

-Here, Guilamo introduces the reader to Gagá Pa’l Pueblo, an Afro Dominican group that hosts a summer religious musical event that takes place every Sunday afternoon in Washington Heights.
-At the event gagá music is performed in honor of a Dominican Vudú loa or deity.
-Guilamo thus argues that Gagá Pa’l Pueblo in its celebration of AfroDominicaness and Blackness, is the antithesis to Dominican national identity.
+Here, Guilamo introduces the reader to Gagá Pa’l Pueblo, an Afro-Dominican group that hosts a summer religious musical event every Sunday afternoon in Washington Heights.
+At the event, gagá music is performed in honor of a Dominican Vudú loa or deity.
+Guilamo thus argues that Gagá Pa’l Pueblo’s celebration of Afro-Dominicanness and Blackness is the antithesis of Dominican national identity.
 In this way, it is indeed a radical celebration.

-This article centers on merengue típico, the oldest style of merengue from and still performed in the Dominican Republic.
+This article centers on merengue típico, the oldest merengue style from and still performed in the Dominican Republic.
 The author argues that merengue típico is a transnational music and remains popular among some Dominicans in New York City.
-It has however transformed and this is a result of transnational migration of Dominicans to New York City and political shifts in the Dominican Republic in the 1960s.
+However, it has transformed, and this is a result of the transnational migration of Dominicans to New York City and political shifts in the Dominican Republic in the 1960s.

 Valdez, E. (2017).
 “Writing the Feminine: The Representation of Women in Contemporary Dominican Visual Art.”
 Small Axe 21(1), 126-140.

-The works of visual artists, Belkis Ramirez and Raquel Paiewonsk, are analyzed in this essay so as to explore how they challenge traditional models of pictorial and sculptural art.
-Both artists have revolutionized the Dominican art scene both theoretically and technically while their artworks explore the deprecating effects of patriarchy, such as forced motherhood, the abortion ban, and feminicides in Dominican society.
+This essay analyzes the works of visual artists Belkis Ramirez and Raquel Paiewonsk to explore how they challenge traditional models of pictorial and sculptural art.
+Both artists have revolutionized the Dominican art scene theoretically and technically, and their artworks explore the depreciating effects of patriarchy, such as forced motherhood, the abortion ban, and feminicide in Dominican society.

 Online Sources